DenebTM/perf-oriented-dev/exercises/sheet_03/sheet_03_sol.md

 printing an execution count beside each line with a function definition, as well as a short summary showing which lines (functions) were executed most often.

-I found this output to be not very useful, as it is essentially just a less concise form of the flat profile.
+I found this not to be of much use, as it is essentially just a less concise form of the flat profile.

 ### Comparing with LCC3